Teen Alcohol Rehab

 Teen Binge Drinking

-Binge drinking is the most common form of substance abuse among teenagers.
-It is defined as having four to five drinks within two hours.
+Binge drinking is the most common form of substance abuse among teenagers.4 It happens when they have four to five drinks within two hours.

 — Centers for Disease Control and Prevention

 Binge drinking is hazardous, especially for teenagers.
-Their impaired judgment and decision-making can lead to a lot of dangerous situations.
+Their impaired judgment and decision-making can lead to a lot of dangerous situations, such as:

 - Drunk driving